-I’ve met so many real estate agents who want to blog or create other types of content (videos, podcasts, Instagram stories, etc.), but they’re just not sure where to start.
-One of the biggest hurdles to starting a blog can be deciding what topics to focus on, and for those who have been blogging for awhile now, it can be hard to know where to turn for new ideas.
+I’ve met so many real estate agents who want to blog or create other types of content (videos, podcasts, Instagram Stories, etc.), but they’re just not sure where to start.
+One of the biggest hurdles to starting a blog can be deciding what topics to focus on, and for those who have been blogging for awhile now, it can be hard to know where to turn to for new ideas.

 Brainstorming Tip #1: Have a place to collect all of your ideas.

 This first tip is key!
 It might seem pretty basic, but none of this will work unless you can actually remember your brilliant blog post ideas.
 When it’s time to sit down and finally write, you’ll want all of your ideas easily accessible in one place.